 Grandparents do have a bit of a special problem, however.
 Their desire to stay close to family members may occasionally lead to their overstepping boundaries.
 Grandparents are parents, but we are not the parents of our grandchildren.
 Some of us have trouble making the distinction.

 The possibility for conflicts doesn't go away when the grandkids get older.
-When it comes to school and extra-curricular events, we have a fine line to walk.
-We should be welcome at games and public performances, but we shouldn't assume that we are welcome at practices, rehearsals, parents' night or teacher conferences.
+When it comes to school and extra-curricular events, grandparents have a fine line to walk.
+They should be welcome at games and public performances, but they shouldn't assume that they are welcome at practices, rehearsals, parents' night or teacher conferences.

 Grandparents must be especially careful not to monopolize the social calendars of adult children, who need free time, time to spend with partners and time to socialize with peers.
 They also need some unscheduled weekends for spontaneous activities.